SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

 +-------------------------+
 ``` -->

 The organization of the packet header can play a crucial role in facilitating reliable transmission.
-The packet header can be structured based on the diagram provided.
+The packet header can be structured based on the table provided.

 You should construct your RDT header as the template RDTHeader class, and it should contain the following data fields:

 |test_case|Source_address|Target_address|SYN|FIN|ACK|SEQ_num|ACK_num|LEN|RWND|CHECKSUM|Reserved|PAYLOAD|